hvalev/shiny-server-arm-docker/README.md

 Libraries can be installed by modifying the ```init.sh``` file under ```~/shiny-server/conf```.
 It contains and will execute the ```R -e "install.packages(c('lib1','lib2',...))``` command the first time the container is started.
 Simply add the libraries you wish installed there.
 In order to avoid installing the same libraries on each restart, the script generates an ```init_done``` file and will not run if the file is present on the system.
 To add additional libraries in subsequent runs, delete the ```init_done``` file and add the new libraries to ```init.sh``` as before.
 Please note that installed libraries will persist between restarts as long as the container image is not removed or recreated.

 ### Adding and configuring apps
 Apps can be added to the ```~/shiny-server/apps``` folder and will be loaded into shiny-server.
 If you followed the steps in so far, the hello-world app will be accessible under ```http://host-ip:3838/hello```.
 You can add your own app by copying it over to the folder ```shiny-server/apps```, where it will be available under ```http://host-ip:3838/yourappfolder```.
-Be aware that each app will need to have its own configuration file under ```~/shiny-server/yourappfolder/.shiny_app.conf```.
-You can use the hello-world app as staging ground for building your new app.
+Each app can have an optional per-app configuration file under ```~/shiny-server/yourappfolder/.shiny_app.conf``` (note the underscore - that is the file name shiny-server looks for).
+When present, it is applied on top of the server configuration, so you can tune a single app (e.g. its timeouts) without touching the global settings.
+The hello-world app ships with one you can use as a reference, and as a staging ground for building your new app.

 ### Configuring shiny-server
 Shiny servers' configuration file can be found under ```~/shiny-server/conf/shiny-server.conf```.
 The default settings should be sufficient, however you can also modify it according to your needs.
 The [documentation of shiny-server](https://docs.rstudio.com/shiny-server/) is always a good place to start, when you want to tune your installation.